Lombiq/NodeJs-Extensions/Lombiq.NodeJs.Extensions/Docs/AssetCopying.md

 ## Configuration

 You need to provide a map of source and target paths either in a separate file called _assets-to-copy.json_ or as a property in your _package.json_ named `assetsToCopy`.
 The configuration will be loaded in that order.
-Its format is as follows:
+Its format is:

 ```json
 [